Cutting Planes

 Drop the integrality constraints and solve the resulting LP.
 The feasible region becomes the convex polygon defined by \(3x_1 + 2x_2 \leq 14\), \(x_1 + 4x_2 \leq 12\), \(x_1, x_2 \geq 0\).

-The LP optimum is at \((x_1, x_2) = (3.2,\, 2.0)\) with \(z_\text{LP} = 24\).
+The LP optimum is at \((x_1, x_2) = (3.2,\, 2.2)\) with \(z_\text{LP} = 24.8\).

 Step 2: Identifying the Fractional Variable

-At the LP optimum, \(x_1 = 3.2\) is fractional while \(x_2 = 2.0\) is already integer.
+At the LP optimum, both \(x_1 = 3.2\) and \(x_2 = 2.2\) are fractional.
 We select \(x_1\) as the source row for the Gomory cut.

 The row for the basic variable \(x_1\) reads: